- View Offline

 Skill Level Intermediate

-(Music playing.)
-Let's take a look at what we're going to build throughout this course.
+(happy music) - [Voiceover] Let's take a look at what we're going to build throughout this course.
 We're going to learn how to build user interface elements.
 Now what are those elements?
-First we'll build a progress bar.
-So we'll load an external file and have a progress bar track the progress of that file loading.
-It will show that update on a progress bar and in a text field.
-We'll create a scrollbar so you can scroll a text field.
+First we'll build a progress bar so we'll load an external file and have our progress bar track the progress of that file loading.
+It will show the update on a progress bar and in a text field.
+We'll create a scroll bar so you can scroll a text field.

-So that's a brief look at what we're going to be doing throughout this title, hope you're excited.
+So that's a brief look at what we're going to be doing throughout this title.
+I hope you're excited.
 Now let's get started writing some ActionScript 3.0 code to build these user interface elements.